brianspiering/nlp-course/README.md

 __Course Structure__

-This course will be partly "[flipped](https://en.wikipedia.org/wiki/Flipped_classroom)", basic lectures will be videos watched before class.
+This course will be partly "[flipped](https://en.wikipedia.org/wiki/Flipped_classroom)", basic lectures will be videos watched __before__ class.
 In class lectures will cover complex topics in an [active learning](https://en.wikipedia.org/wiki/Active_learning)-style.
-You'll be writing a lot of code and completing many projects.
+You'll be writing a lot of code and completing many projects during class time.

 __Textbooks__